 Literature in Barcelona

-City of Marvels by Eduardo Mendoza (1986) : best seller about a young farmer who, at the time of the Universal Exposition of 1888, arrives at the great city, Barcelona, and becomes one of the richest and influential man in the country with methods absolutely no orthodox.
+City of Marvels by Eduardo Mendoza (1986) : bestseller about a young farmer who, at the time of the Universal Exposition of 1888, arrives at the great city, Barcelona, and becomes one of the richest and influential man in the country with methods absolutely no orthodox.

 Murder in the Central Committee by Manuel Vásquez Montalbàn (1999) : Where Pepe Carvalho, a private detective eye has to leave his beloved Barcelona to investigate the murder of the General Secretary of the PCP.
 For Pepe, Barcelona is the center of the world.
 All things civilized, cultured and worth eating and drinking belong there.
 Pepe Carvalho will be your best guide to discover Barcelona and in particular its best restaurants.